mlaryan/mlaryan.github.io/_pages/about.md

 ## 🌍 Interests & Hobbies

-Outside of academics and research, I love to :
+Outside of academics and research, I love to:
 - 🌏 Travel and explore historical places
 - 🥘 Try unique international cuisines
 - 🪙 Collect ancient coins and antiques